RANS Entertainment: AdSense Earnings

-According to Social Blade data in 2019, Raffi and Nagita as owners of the YouTube channel RANS Entertainment are the second richest YouTube celebrities in Indonesia (after Atta Halilintar) with estimated income from YouTube of between IDR 448 million to IDR 7.1 billion per month.
+According to Social Blade data in 2019, Raffi and Nagita as owners of the YouTube channel RANS Entertainment are the second richest YouTube celebrities in Indonesia (after Atta Halilintar) with estimated income from YouTube of between IDR 448 million and IDR 7.1 billion per month.
 Data from the same source the following year placed RANS Entertainment as the YouTuber with the 4th most subscribers, with monthly income that could reach IDR 7.9 billion.

 Research by Ega Maulana and others states that the loyalty of subscribers to the RANS Entertainment YouTube channel is closely related to their satisfaction with RANS videos and has little to do with the company's image.
 The book Entrepreneurship Changing Times says that netizens like content about children of artists, such as the daily life of Rafathar, who is Raffi and Nagita's son.

-Apart from that, RANS Entertainment is also creating a start-up business project with a metaverse concept with VCGamers called RANSVerse.
-VCGamers officially received funding from RANS Ventures owned by celebrity couple Raffi Ahmad and Nagita Slavina and Beenext.
-Unmitigated, the funds disbursed by the two parties for VCGamers were worth US$2.6 million.
+Apart from that, RANS Entertainment is also developing a start-up business project with VCGamers using a metaverse concept, called RANSVerse.
+VCGamers officially received funding from RANS Ventures, owned by celebrity couple Raffi Ahmad and Nagita Slavina, and Beenext.
+In total, the funds disbursed by the two parties for VCGamers were worth US$2.6 million.
 If converted into rupiah, the funding obtained by VCGamers is worth IDR 37 billion.